kensand/RIR/README.md

 # RIR
 Reddit Image Recognizer (RIR) in python

-Please note the Project paper is named Paper.pdf, and the Survey paper is named Survey.pdf in the top level directory of this repo.
+Please note the Presentation is named presentation.pptx, the Project paper is named Paper.pdf, and the Survey paper is named Survey.pdf.
+They are all in the top level directory of this repo.

 This was an experiment for my Computer Vision class project.